-Josh Starkey teaches 11th grade English, and is the director of music and worship at Grace Brethren Church, in Simi Valley, CA. This blog is a journal among other things, for important things read, things written, and other miscellaneous thoughts about life and culture.
+Josh Starkey is the corporate worship director at Grace Brethren Church, in Simi Valley, CA. This blog is a journal among other things, for important things read, things written, and other miscellaneous thoughts about life and culture.
 Most significantly, this blog is a place where the crucified and resurrected Jesus Christ is the central theme.
 Enjoy the read.

 The title “Borrowed Words” was inspired by the song “Mockingbird” by Derek Webb.
 As a disclaimer, I don’t necessarily agree with some of the views expressed in Webb’s recent work.
 Nonetheless, my wife and I have been big fans for a while now.
 We saw Webb in concert at The Master’s College some years ago, and he explained his song, “Mockingbird.”
 The song opens the album by the same name, and says, “I am like a mockingbird: I’ve got no new song to sing/I am like an amplifier: I just tell you what I’ve heard.”